OpenBankingUK/conformance-dcr/README.md

 The release is called **v1.0.1**, it updates the tool:
 - Support report download via http
 - Patch to fix 3rd party library bug jwt-go
 - Fix content type sent on client register to application/jose
+- Added debug file to report zip

 # Development